OCCAM: Towards Cost-Efficient and Accuracy-Aware Classification Inference: Introduction

-Our main technical contributions are: (1) we formally define the \textit{optimal model portfolio} problem \ddj{to reduce overall inference costs while maintaining high performance subject to user-specified cost budgets} (\Cref{sec:problem_def}); (2) we propose a novel and principled approach, \ours, to effectively compute the optimal model portfolio with statistical guarantees (\Cref{sec:methodology}); and (3) we provide an extensive experimental evaluation on a variety of real-world datasets on the image classification task (\Cref{sec:eval}) demonstrating the effectiveness of \ours.
+Our main technical contributions are: (1) we formally define the \textit{optimal model portfolio} problem to reduce overall inference costs while maintaining high performance subject to user-specified cost budgets (\Cref{sec:problem_def}); (2) we propose a novel and principled approach, \ours, to effectively compute the optimal model portfolio with statistical guarantees under weak assumptions (\Cref{sec:methodology}); and (3) as an illustration of the usefulness of OCCAM, we conduct extensive experiments on the image classification task given its well-separation property and demonstrate the effectiveness of \ours on a variety of real-world datasets (\Cref{sec:eval}).